 In rare cases, PMLE causes symptoms such as:

 In general, symptoms of PMLE last for two to three days.
 Repeated UV light exposure while the rash is present may cause it to last longer.

-Some patients benefit from phototherapy as a way to “harden” the skin.
+Some people benefit from phototherapy as a way to “harden” their skin.
 Repeated, controlled exposure to natural or artificial UV light helps desensitize skin and prevents future rashes.

-If you develop a rash shortly after exposure to sunlight or artificial UV light, ask your doctor if you could have polymorphous light eruption.
+If you develop a rash shortly after exposure to sunlight or artificial UV light, ask a healthcare provider if you could have polymorphous light eruption (PMLE).

 PMLE is a benign (noncancerous) condition.
 While the rash doesn’t increase your risk of skin cancer, exposure to UV light does.
 The sun-protective measures you take to prevent polymorphous light eruption also lower your risk of skin cancer.

 Polymorphous light eruption (PMLE) is a common skin rash that develops in people who are sensitive to ultraviolet (UV) light.
 This condition causes a red, itchy rash to form soon after you’ve been in the sun or exposed to artificial UV rays.
 The rash may first appear in the spring and diminish as the spring and summer months progress.
 Your healthcare provider can suggest ways to protect your skin from UV light and prevent PMLE.